 Although ineluctable, stone weathering depends on its mineral composition and environmental conditions, mostly influenced by climate and human activities (Warscheid and Braams 2000).
 A large part of the world's most precious cultural heritage and artworks are made of stone with a finite life, and they are slowly but irreversibly disappearing (Scheerer et al. 2009).
 Tolker-Nielsen and Molin (2000) noted that every microbial biofilm community is unique although some structural attributes can generally be considered universal.
-Here is described a novel approach for the characterization of subaerial biofilm by focusing on the universal components in epilithic communities in order to understand the role of metabolic drivers in biofilm establishment and development; also, the novel approach could contribute for an easier correlation between biofilm composition and degree of deterioration of stone monuments.
+Here, a novel approach for the characterization of subaerial biofilm is described by focusing on the universal components in epilithic communities.